tkeel-io/cli/README_zh.md

 Output should look like so:

 ```
-?
-Making the jump to hyperspace...
+⌛  Making the jump to hyperspace...
-??
-Checking the Dapr runtime status...
+ℹ️  Checking the Dapr runtime status...
 ↑  Deploying the tKeel Platform to your cluster...
-??  install plugins...
+ℹ️  install plugins...
-??  install plugins done.
+ℹ️  install plugins done.
-?
-Deploying the tKeel Platform to your cluster...
+✅  Deploying the tKeel Platform to your cluster...
 ↖  Register the plugins ...
-??
-Plugin<plugins>  is registered.
+ℹ️  Plugin<plugins>  is registered.
-??
-Plugin<keel>  is registered.
+ℹ️  Plugin<keel>  is registered.
-??
-Plugin<auth>  is registered.
+ℹ️  Plugin<auth>  is registered.
-?
-Success! tKeel Platform has been installed to namespace keel-system.
+✅  Success! tKeel Platform has been installed to namespace keel-system.
 To verify, run `tkeel plugin list -k' in your terminal.
 To get started, go here: https://tkeel.io/keel-getting-started
 ```

 ### 卸载 tKeel 平台